SirGoodenough/HA_Blueprints/Automations/Device_tracker Monitor & Notifier..md

-This Blueprint Monitor's device_tracker entities that you choose & notifies you if they go offline.
+This Blueprint monitors device_tracker entities that you choose & notifies you if they go offline.
 Then it gives you the opportunity to devise an action to deal with it.
-It started as a pfSense centred project but and device_tracker that has a state of home when it is running and something else whei it is not available will work with this.
+It started as a pfSense centered project but any device_tracker that has a state of home when it is running and something else when it is not available will work with this.

 ## 📑 Changelog